 We think sustainable fashion is timeless fashion.
-We also think that creating work opportunites were there are less is a good thing.
+We also think that creating work opportunites where needed is a good thing.

-Malaika Cotton work closely with the production of our items to ensure fair conditions, minimal environmental footprint and happy workers.
+Malaika Cotton works closely with the production of our items to ensure fair conditions, minimal environmental footprint and happy workers.

 Malaika Cottons Daywear is produced in the only WFTO* factory producing garments in Kenya, named Kiboko Leisure Wear.
-It’s a small but effective team, currently they have about 80 team members but still focused on efficiency.
-10% of the team are working in the management (mainly women) 45 woman and 25 Men.
+It’s a small but efficient team, currently about 80 team members but still focused on efficiency.
+10% of the team are working in the management (mainly women) 45 women and 25 men.

-For all our samples and part of our production is made in our own workshop in Kenya.
+All our samples and parts of our production are made in our own workshop in Kenya.
 Our first co-worker and skilled tailor was Hamadi.